 I wanted this Flame Controlled MIDI Controller to be available to anyone, even if they have no experience with electronics and soldering.
 This is why I have structured my design to not even use a soldering iron.
 By only using the simplest components, I have made this project viable for anyone to make, and be very inexpensive.
-Science and logic are important fields for anyone to learn from and I hope I can get you hooked in.

 To see the effect this controller can have on a track check out this short cover of "Almost is Never Enough" by Ariana Grande I recorded with and without the controller (the candle was controlling the "pan" on the track to simulate an old rotary speaker):

 With controller (pan) (The effect is far more noticeable on headphones or stereo speakers)

 With controller (tremolo/volume) (An extreme example of the another way the effect can be used)

 In the instance of the pan effect, the result is pretty subtle.

 Rather see a video?
 I recorded myself playing the song, captured the screen (so you can see all the automation from the controller), recorded the candle's movements, and matched all of that to the audio of the automated pan effect in the following video!

 If you're ready to learn more about how this candle works, and exactly how you can build your very own, please proceed to the next step: The Concept!

 Once completed, this controller is very simple to use.
 All you have to do is plug it in via USB, pull up one program on your computer (plus your DAW), light the candle, wait about 5 seconds (for the Arduino to take some measurements), and you're all ready to go.
 There are three important components of this controller that the user will interact with: